 We try to respond to all legitimate requests within one month.
 However, occasionally it may take us longer than a month if your request is particularly complicated or you have made a number of requests.
 In such circumstances, we will notify you.

 The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (‘EEA’).
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-Such staff may be engaged in, among other things, the fulfilment of an order, the processing of payment details and the provision of support services.
+Such staff may be engaged in, among other things, the fulfillment of an order, the processing of payment details and the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Data Protection Notice.
+We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Data Protection policy.
 This is done in a number of different way including:

 In all such cases we shall ensure that any transfer of your information is compliant with data protection law.

 However, please note that the transmission of data via the Internet is not completely secure.
 Your communications may be routed through a number of countries before being delivered.
-We cannot guarantee the security of any data transmitted to our Websites, however, once we have received your data, we will use adequate security procedures to prevent unauthorised access.
+We cannot guarantee the security of any data transmitted to our Websites, however, once we have received your data, we will use adequate security procedures to prevent unauthorized access.

 We keep this notice under review.
 We will let contacts know about any substantive changes made to it by email or another suitable method of communication.
 The latest version of this notice will always appear on this page.